caplin/StyleGuide/readme.md

 Names should be in a single language for the entire codebase.
 For us, this is English (although USAian or UKian spelling variants are acceptable outside of the public API).

-We do not mandate Hungarian Notation, however collections should be named with plural forms and if something is a boolean, it should be obvious from the name (e.g. isSelected).
+We discourage Hungarian Notation, however collections should be named with plural forms and if something is a boolean, it should be obvious from the name (e.g. isSelected).
 Clearly indicating variables containing DOM elements or regexes can help keep code clean too.

 Anything that could be referenced from code in another file but that should not be (e.g. private member variables) must indicate this by having their name prepended with an underscore.